adamtow/shortcut-app-framework/documentation.md

 <span id="why"></span>
 ## Why Shortcut Applications?
 Shortcuts are capable of doing far more than simple actions to calculate driving directions, setting reminders, or converting files from one format to another.
-Complicated shortcuts are possible, but there hasn’t been an easy way to create them short of creating your own framework.
+Complicated shortcuts are possible, but there hasn’t been an easy way to create them short of building your own framework.

 Shortcuts do not feature traditional programming concepts like functions, while loops, and local variables.
 And, most shortcuts are designed to run from the top of its list of actions to the bottom.
 As a result, many seasoned developers have scoffed at Shortcuts as a toy or gimmick.